Friedrich-Mocker/litestarhtmongox/README.md

 - `static/`: Static files (CSS, JS, etc.)
 - `docker-compose.yml`: Docker Compose configuration for MongoDB

-## 🤝 Contributing

-We welcome contributions!
-Feel free to submit issues or pull requests if you have any improvements or find any bugs.
-Let's make this project even better together!

 ## 📄 License

 This project is open-source and available under the MIT License.
 Feel free to use, modify, and distribute it as you see fit!

----

-Happy coding! 🎉 If you have any questions or need further assistance, don't hesitate to reach out.